 - 2% on profits over £50,270

 Most self-employed people pay their National Insurance contributions through Self Assessment after the end of each tax year.
-However, some individuals are required to make payments on account toward their annual tax bill.
+However, some individuals are required to make payments on account towards their annual tax bill.

 With effect from 6 April 2024, self-employed people with profits above £12,570 are no longer required to pay Class 2 NICs.
 However, they will still receive access to contributory benefits (including the State Pension) through a National Insurance credit.

-Those with profits between £6,725 and £12,570 will also continue to receive this credit without having to pay Class 2 NICs.
+Those with annual profits between £6,845 (the NIC Small Profits Threshold) and £12,570 will also continue to receive this credit without having to pay Class 2 NICs.

-Individuals who pay Class 2 NICs voluntarily to get access to contributory benefits, including those with profits under £6,725, can still do so.
-The weekly rate is frozen at £3.45 for 2024-25.
+Individuals who pay Class 2 NICs voluntarily to get access to contributory benefits, including those with profits under £6,845, can still do so.
+The weekly rate is £3.50 for the 2025-26 tax year.

 Class 3

-Class 3 NIC are voluntary contributions that you certain individuals can make to fill or avoid gaps in their National Insurance record.
+Class 3 NICs are voluntary contributions that certain individuals can make to fill or avoid gaps in their National Insurance record.
 If you have gaps in your record, you may not have enough years of contributions to get the full State Pension or qualify for certain benefits.

 - A guide to company director pension contributions